 Now you are ready to fly.
 You can select the level of weather difficulty and jet performance.
-The greater the overall difficulty you select, the higher you can score, Control Stick Up/Down moves the highlight cursor up and down the screen. rol Stick Left/Right changes/erases the highlighted selection
+The greater the overall difficulty you select, the higher you can score.

+Control Stick Up/Down moves the highlight cursor up and down the screen.

+Control Stick Left/Right changes/erases the highlighted selection.

 Difficulty: You can select four different levels of wind conditions.
-The lowest level is intended for novices, it allows you to roll on and off the runway without damage, and to fly through pylons without damage Jet Performance: You can select four different levels of aircraft performance and ends at landing.
-Airborne start means that all events start airborne, and all events but landing competitions can be finished airborne.
-Airborne starts allow beginners to try events without having to master takeoffs and landings.
-However, in addition to appropriate score adjustments for an airborne start, an extra 12% points penalty applies whenever you use an airborne start.
+The lowest level is intended for novices, it allows you to roll on and off the runway without damage, and to fly through pylons without damage.

-At the highest level controls are realistically sensitive, at lower levels the controls have less sensitivity, giving you more time to perceive mistakes and correct them The higher the weather and performance factors, the more challenging the e, and the more points you are awarded for that event.
+Jet Performance: You can select four different levels of aircraft performance.
+At the highest level controls are realistically sensitive, at lower levels the controls have less sensitivity, giving you more time to perceive mistakes and correct them.

+The higher the weather and performance factors, the more challenging the game, and the more points you are awarded for that event.